mitranim/gorun/readme.md

 ## Why

-The standard `go run` command works for single files, but not directories.
-Using `go build` in development quickly gets annoying.
-With this tool, you just `gorun .`.
+  * one command to build and run
+  * easy to remember
+  * can watch and rerun

+### Why not existing tools

+Existing tools, like [`realize`](https://github.com/oxequa/realize), tend to:

-When developing a long-running program, like a server, you typically want to rerun on code changes.
-Other tools exist, like [`realize`](https://github.com/oxequa/realize), but they have an **earth-shattering** amounts of bells and whistles and unwanted features.
-I just want to watch and rerun!
-Silently, too!
+  * have an **earth-shattering** amounts of bells and whistles

-Differences from `realize`:

-  * small and simple
-  * no extraneous logging
+  * have verbose logging you can't disable
+  * have unnecessary delays in the file watcher
+  * use CPU constantly
-  * no config files
+  * require config files
-  * no garbage in working directory
+  * put garbage in the working directory
-  * no background CPU usage, or very little of it
-  * doesn't mess with file paths in error reports
+  * mess with file paths in error reports
+  * be large and complex, so you can't fix them yourself
+  * have 1000 open issues, causing an unresponsive maintainer

+`gorun` doesn't.

 ## Installation